Resin Art Safe For Kids

 The Safety Risks of Epoxy Resin for Kids

 Epoxy resin is a popular material among resin artists worldwide because of its ability to produce beautiful and long-lasting artwork.
 However, it's important to understand that epoxy resin is not suitable for children due to its toxic nature and potential health risks.
+So when you wonder, “Is resin toxic?” the answer is a big yes.

 Harmful Chemicals in Epoxy Resin